Prime Factorization of ideals in commutative rings, with a focus on Krull rings: Historical overview

 \subsection{PIR, UFR, general ZPI-ring, and $\pi$-ring}

 A ring $R$ is said to be a {\it special primary ring} (SPR) or a {\it special principal ideal ring} (SPIR) if $R$ is a local ring with maximal ideal $M$ such that each proper ideal of $R$ is a power of $M$, equivalently, $M$ is principal and $M^n = (0)$ for some integer $n \geq 1$.
+It is worth noting that a field is a Krull domain and an SPR.

-A {\it principal ideal ring} (PIR) is a ring whose ideals are principal.
-A structure theorem for PIRs says that (i) a finite direct sum of PIRs is a PIR and (ii) $R$ is a PIR if and only if $R$ is a finite direct sum of PIDs and SPRs \cite[Theorem 33, page 245]{zs60}.
+A {\it principal ideal ring} (PIR) is a ring all of whose ideals are principal.
+The structure theorem for PIRs says that (i) a finite direct product of PIRs is a PIR and (ii) $R$ is a PIR if and only if $R$ is a finite direct product of PIDs and SPRs \cite[Theorem 33, page 245]{zs60}.
 Moreover, Hungerford showed that each direct summand of a PIR is the homomorphic image of a PID \cite[Theorem 1]{h68}.

 A {\it general ZPI-ring} is a ring in which each ideal can be expressed as a finite product of prime ideals.
 The letters ZPI stand for Zerlegung Primideale.
-Mori first studied the general ZPI-ring \cite{m40-1} and Asano proved that $R$ is a general ZPI-ring if and only if $R$ is a finite direct sum of Dedekind domains and SPRs \cite[Satz 21]{a51}.
+Mori first studied the general ZPI-ring \cite{m40-1} and Asano proved that $R$ is a general ZPI-ring if and only if $R$ is a finite direct product of Dedekind domains and SPRs \cite[Satz 21]{a51}.
 For more properties of general ZPI-rings, see \cite[Section 39]{3} or \cite[Chapter 9]{10}.

-In \cite{f69}, Fletcher introduced the notion of a {\it unique factorization ring} (UFR) which is just a UFD in case of integral domains \cite[Theorem 4]{f69}.
-He showed that a finite direct sum of UFRs is a UFR and a PIR is a UFR.
-Later, in \cite[Theorem 19]{f70}, Fletcher proved that a UFR is a finite direct sum of UFDs and SPRs.
-In \cite[Corollary 2.2]{am95}, Anderson and Markanda noted that $R$ is a UFR if and only if every element of $R$ is a finite product of prime elements of $R$.
+In \cite{f69}, Fletcher introduced the notion of a {\it unique factorization ring} (UFR), which is just a UFD in case of integral domains.
+He showed that a finite direct product of UFRs is a UFR, a PIR is a UFR \cite[Theorem 4]{f69}, and a UFR is a finite direct product of UFDs and SPRs \cite[Theorem 19]{f70}.
+Later, in \cite[Theorem 4]{f71}, Fletcher proved that $R$ is a UFR if and only if every element of $R$ is a finite product of prime elements of $R$.